Quantum Synchronization of Perturbed Oscillating Coherences

+The ensemble-averaged results are presented in Fig.~\ref{fig:varying_eta}a.
+To provide a theoretical baseline, we plot the exact analytical limits ($\eta \rightarrow 0$, $r\rightarrow 1$) for the standard $(0, \pi)$ alignment and the frustrated $\pi/3$ alignment in Figs.~\ref{fig:S_phis}c and \ref{fig:S_phis}f, respectively.
+The numerical data in Fig.~\ref{fig:varying_eta}a demonstrates that for weak generic perturbations ($\eta / \omega \lesssim 10^{-3}$), the system locks into three distinct, sharp peaks.
+These peaks perfectly map onto the analytical signatures of both the (0,$\pi$)- and $\pi/3$-synchronization, proving that both types of synchronization naturally occur under random perturbations.
+Quantitative analysis~\cite{SM} confirms both occur at roughly equal statistical rates.
+As the perturbation strength $\eta$ becomes dominant, the phase-locking peaks smear out as expected, indicating the complete destruction of SSync.

+Finally, analyzing in Fig.~\ref{fig:varying_eta}b the distribution of the maximum synchronization magnitude $S_\mathrm{max} = \max S_\mathrm{d} - 1/4\pi^2$ calibrated by the uniform distribution, we find an abundance of nonzero values, which confirms that SSync persists in the weak-perturbation limit ($\eta / \omega \lesssim 10^{-3}$).
+While $S_\mathrm{max}$ technically increases at very high $\eta$, this is an artifact of randomly frozen angles, not an indication of enhanced synchronization (as evidenced by the complete absence of definite phase-locking patterns in panel a).
+Our results indicate robust SSync in a finite vicinity ($0 < \eta/\omega \lesssim 10^{-3}$) of DSync.

+\textit{Conclusion.}---In this Letter, we bridge the dynamical and steady-state frameworks of quantum synchronization.
+We demonstrate that the algebraic constraints required to sustain dynamic oscillations can give rise to static phase correlations.
+Consequently, even when generic perturbations cause these oscillations to decay, the system reliably relaxes into a unique, phase-locked steady state.
+Exploring this static perspective uncovers geometrically frustrated synchronization that is invisible in the unperturbed limit.
+Our analysis serves as a foundational step toward a unified theory of quantum synchronization, highlighting that combining both perspectives yields significantly richer physics than either approach can capture alone.

-\textit{Acknowledgements}---Y.J.Z. and J.E.M. acknowledge support from the National Science Foundation, Challenge Institute for Quantum Computation at UC Berkeley.
-C.W.W. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project No. 496502542 (WA 5170/1-1) and received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Actions (MSCA) grant agreement No. 101149948.
+\textit{Acknowledgments.}---The authors thank B. Bu{\v c}a for helpful comments.
+Y.J.Z. and J.E.M. acknowledge support from the National Science Foundation, Challenge Institute for Quantum Computation at UC Berkeley.
+C.W.W. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project No. 496502542 (WA 5170/1-1) and received funding from the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Actions (MSCA) grant agreement No. 101149948.
 This research used the Lawrencium computational cluster resource provided by the IT Division at the Lawrence Berkeley National Laboratory (supported by the Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231).
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.